 Diana Levin, who came to a previous conference with her husband Robert, told me the first year she’d been dreading sitting through several days of afib talks, but it wasn’t boring at all.
 In fact, she enjoyed it and learned so much.
 It helped her to really understand what he was going through and how she could help him.
 The Levins have returned to the conference several times.

 It’s so important to us to make this life-changing information accessible to as many as possible.
-That’s why we’re offering access to the recordings at a price that’s lower than last year’s, even though our costs keep increasing tremendously.
+That’s why we’re keeping our registration prices the same as last year, even though our costs keep increasing tremendously.

 Our Sponsors